Treat GA early

 Impact on life

-For many people, GA progresses quicker than expected and can begin to interfere with their routine and independence.
+GA can progress faster than you think and can begin to interfere with your routine and independence

 Car on road icon